lucylow/BNB_Sonorus_Hackathon/README.md

 Fans and community members stake tokens to support the project and vote on its approval.

 Scriptwriting and Development:
-Approved project funds are allocated to scriptwriters who develop the screenplay.
+-Approved project funds are allocated to scriptwriters who develop the screenplay.
-Regular updates and drafts are shared with the community for feedback.
+- Regular updates and drafts are shared with the community for feedback.

 Casting and Pre-Production:
-Directors and producers are selected based on community votes and their portfolios.
+- Directors and producers are selected based on community votes and their portfolios.
-Casting calls are held, and actors are chosen for various roles, including Donald Trump.
+- Casting calls are held, and actors are chosen for various roles, including Donald Trump.

 Production:
-The movie is filmed, with progress milestones set by smart contracts to release funds incrementally.
+- The movie is filmed, with progress milestones set by smart contracts to release funds incrementally.
-Visual effects artists and sound engineers work on post-production.
+- Visual effects artists and sound engineers work on post-production.

 Marketing and Promotion:
-The marketing team develops strategies to promote the movie, engaging with the community through social media and events.
+- The marketing team develops strategies to promote the movie, engaging with the community through social media and events.
-Teasers, trailers, and behind-the-scenes content are released to build anticipation.
+- Teasers, trailers, and behind-the-scenes content are released to build anticipation.

 Distribution:
-The completed movie is distributed through various streaming platforms and digital marketplaces.
+- The completed movie is distributed through various streaming platforms and digital marketplaces.
-Fans who staked tokens can receive early access or exclusive content.
+- Fans who staked tokens can receive early access or exclusive content.

 Revenue Sharing:
-Revenue generated from the movie’s sales and streaming is distributed to all stakeholders through smart contracts.
+- Revenue generated from the movie’s sales and streaming is distributed to all stakeholders through smart contracts.
-Each stakeholder’s share is automatically transferred to their DAO Token Wallet ID.
+- Each stakeholder’s share is automatically transferred to their DAO Token Wallet ID.

 By utilizing blockchain technology and a DAO structure, Sonovate ensures a transparent, fair, and collaborative approach to movie production.
 This model democratizes the process, giving more power to independent creators and engaging the community in meaningful ways.